TymeFly/eel/README.md

       .evaluate(symbols)
       .asText();

-This example shows how to use an explicit EelContext and an explicit Symbols Table with scopes.
+This example shows how to use an explicit EelContext and an explicit SymbolsTable with scopes.
 This is EEL at its most flexible but also its most verbose.

 **Using the result**